panva/node-oidc-provider/README.md

 oidc-provider is an OpenID Provider implementation of [OpenID Connect][openid-connect].
 It allows to export a complete mountable or standalone OpenID Provider implementation.
-This implementation does not force you into any data models or persistance stores, instead it expects you to provide an adapter.
+This implementation does not force you into any data models or persistence stores, instead it expects you to provide an adapter for these.
 A generic in memory adapter is available to get you started.

-The provided examples also implement simple user interaction views but those are not forced on you as they do not come as part of the exported application, instead you are encouraged to implement your own unique-looking and functioning user flows.
+*TODO: do not use unless you are prepared to develop your user interactions*

 **Table of Contents**